EliteAvocado/iflog-lang/README.md

 # IFLog
-A declarative programming language for Textadventure-Games (also known as Interactive Fiction), based on the deductive language Datalog, which in itself is a syntactic subset of Prolog.
+A declarative programming language for Textadventure-Games (also known as Interactive Fiction), inspired by the deductive language Datalog, which in itself is a syntactic subset of Prolog.

 The purpose of IFLog is to allow developers to write Interactive Fiction applications in a simple declarative language and then translate them in a multitude of different SQL dialects.
 The resulting scripts can then be used to setup a database and allow students to practice SQL by playing the game using SQL queries.
-The developer should only ever need to setup the specification of a target SQL dialect once and then be able to reuse it for various applications.
+The developer should only ever need to setup the specification of a SQL target dialect once and then be able to reuse it for various applications.

 # Disclaimer
 This project is a proof of concept of the IFLog programming language proposed in the master thesis "IFLog: Ein deklarativer Ansatz für den Einsatz regelbasierter Systeme in Spieleentwicklung und Lehre" by John-Dean Mochow.
 The title of the thesis can be loosely translated as "IFLog: A declarative approach for the employment of rule-based systems in game development and education".